simbirsk/kenburning-slider/README.md

 ```
 <script type="text/javascript" src="js/kenburning.js"></script>
 ```

+You should also include jQuery library by downloading it or by linking a CDN.
+It must be done anywhere before `kenburning.js` is included, like this:

 Put your images on any container with the class `.keyburning` and in-line style for the `height`.
 By the moment, `<img>` tags should be directly under the container, like this:
 ```